xjtang/newfusion/UPDATES.md

 - Added a new tool to examine change detection process of individual pixel.
 - Added a post-break checking mechanism to eliminate false break.
 - Added a outlier removing process for post-break check.
+- Added a new tool to help tune the model parameters.
 - Bugs fixed.

 Version 1.1 - 7/20/2015